CIA assassination attempts on Fidel Castro

 The United States' Central Intelligence Agency (CIA) made numerous unsuccessful attempts to assassinate Cuban leader Fidel Castro.
 There were also attempts by Cuban exiles, sometimes in cooperation with the CIA.
 The 1975 Church Committee claimed eight proven CIA assassination attempts between 1960 and 1965.
-In 1976, President Gerald Ford issued an Executive Order banning political assassinations.
-In 2006, Fabián Escalante, former chief of Cuba's counterintelligence, stated that there had been 634 assassination schemes or attempts.
+In 1976, President Gerald Ford issued Executive Order 11905 banning political assassinations.
+In 2006, Fabián Escalante, former chief of Cuba's intelligence, stated that there had been 634 assassination schemes or attempts.
 The last known plot to assassinate Castro was by Cuban exiles in 2000.

 Background

-Castro went to Roman catholic boarding school, and began his political career while at the School of Law of the University of Havana.
-After World War II the United States secretly became involved in international political assassination attempts on foreign leaders.
+Fidel Castro attended Roman Catholic boarding school; he began his political career while attending the School of Law of the University of Havana.
+After World War II, the United States secretly became involved in international political assassination attempts on foreign leaders.
 This program was contrary to the United Nations Charter, and U.S. officials denied its existence.
 On March 5, 1972, Director of Central Intelligence Richard Helms declared that "no such activity or operations be undertaken, assisted, or suggested by any of our personnel."

 In 1975, the U.S. Senate convened the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities, chaired by Senator Frank Church (D-Idaho).
 The Church Committee found that the CIA and other agencies employed a tactic of plausible deniability during decision-making related to assassinations, with CIA subordinates shielding higher-ranking officials from responsibility by withholding information.
 Government employees were obtaining tacit approval by using euphemisms in communications.
-Fidel Castro died in 2016 at the age of 90.
+Fidel Castro died of natural causes in 2016 at the age of 90.